 Wood stain formula consists of solvents, pigments, a binder, and dye.
 Its simple formula gives the stain a colorful finish but doesn’t create a protective finish.
 The high amount of solvent makes it have a light or thin flow that soaks into the wood with ease.

 Different wood stain types include penetrating stains, Gel stains, and water-based stains.
 Each type has different unique features.

 You can use wood stain for the following things.

-- Stain is used to enhance the color of wood
+- To enhance the color of the wood.

-- Stain reveals the wood grain and texture
+- To reveal the wood grain and texture.

-- Stain is used with wood oils to create a glazed finish
+- Use it with wood oils to create a glazed finish.

 Related Read: Can You Stain Over Paint?